ga-wdi-lessons/react-intro/readme.md

 export default Post;
 ```

 > **Note**: We could put all of our code in one file, but it's considered a good practice to break components outs into different files to help practice separation of concerns.
-The only downside is we have to be extra concise of remembering to **export / import** each component to where its rendered.
+The only downside is we have to be extra conscious of remembering to **export / import** each component to where its rendered.

 ---